 Benjamin Hermann was one of 29 highly qualified high school seniors residing in southeastern Wisconsin who applied for our high school scholarship this year to pursue a STEM degree.
 Benjamin will attend the University of Wisconsin-Madison this fall to study engineering.

 “My inspiration to pursue a STEM job, specifically engineering, started with my involvement in the Future City Competition,” he said.
 “Since then, my interest has continued to grow.”

 In addition to STEM Forward’s Future City Competition, Benjamin has participated in the Rube Goldberg Machine Contest for three seasons, and served as co-captain when the team took home first place in the National Competition.
-He’s taken four years of challenging Project Lead The Way courses and earned college credits, and has participated in MSOE’s software engineering summer camp, Woodland Conference math competition and countless extra-curricular activities.
+He’s taken four years of challenging Project Lead the Way courses, earned college credits, and has participated in MSOE’s software engineering summer camp, Woodland Conference math competition and countless extra-curricular activities.

 With all of these activities, Benjamin still finds time to work.
 He has experience working as a contracting assistant for Luettegen Contracting, as a stocker for Pick n' Save and as a home cleaner/organizer for the nonprofit organization, Project Pals.

-Benjamin will be honored at STEM Forward’s 12th Annual Golf Outing Scholarship & Program Fundraiser at Morningstar Golfers Club on Aug.
+These five outstanding students will be honored during STEM Forward’s 12th Annual Golf Outing Scholarship & Program Fundraiser at Morningstar Golfers Club on Aug.
 17, 2017.

 For more information about STEM Forward’s Golf Outing Scholarship & Program Fundraiser, visit http://www.stemforward.org/invitational-golf-outing.